varabyte/kobweb/README.md

 }
 ```

-In other words, apply the modifiers in order of base style, then variant, then final user overrides.
+In other words, apply the modifiers in order of base style, then variant, then finally user overrides.

-A caller might call your method one of several ways:
+A caller might call your widget one of several ways:

 ```kotlin
 // Approach #1: Use default styling